tristantyson/tech.tristantyson.com/_posts/2022-06-03-DeployVMwareToolsIntune.md

 ![saveGroup.gif](/assets/images/DeployVMwareTools/saveGroup.gif)

-# Get the installation media
+# Obtain the installation files

 If you know the version of the VMware Tools Agent that you require, then you can download it directly from the [VMware Customer Connect](https://customerconnect.vmware.com/en/downloads/info/slug/datacenter_cloud_infrastructure/vmware_tools/12_x) website.